 The linear thermal transmittance " Ψ " (Psi) describes the additional heat loss associated with junctions and around openings.
-The product can maintain, or contribute to maintaining, continuity of thermal insulation at junctions between elements and openings.

 The requirements of TGD Part L, Appendix D applies to all thermal bridges.
 Further details on applicable junctions should be sought from an NSAI registered Thermal Modeller.